 Diagram provides support to define custom ports for making connections.

-When a connector is connected between two nodes, its end points are automatically docked to the node’s nearest boundary as shown in the following image.
+When a connector is connected between two nodes, its end points are automatically docked to the node’s nearest boundary.

-Ports act as the connection points of the node and allows to create connections with only those specific points as shown in the following image.
+Ports act as the connection points of the node and allows to create connections with only those specific points.

 To add a connection port, define the port object and add it to node’s ports collection.
 The offset